getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 A replay recording will be created whenever your customer visits your website and the Replay SDK decides to [sample](https://docs.sentry.io/platforms/javascript/session-replay/#sampling) the session.
 The SDK listens for changes to the rendered HTML whenever any HTML tag like a `<div>` or `<button>` is inserted, modified or removed.
 For inserts or modifications the SDK will serialize the changes using the [mask, unmask block or unblock settings](https://docs.sentry.io/platforms/javascript/session-replay/privacy/).
 The serialized data will be re-inserted into the DOM later when you're watching the saved replay.

 The privacy settings will, by default, mask all text by replacing letters and numbers with `*`.
 Also it'll block all images, so you only see a blank space.
-If you're more of a visual person checkout the [docs](https://docs.sentry.io/platforms/javascript/session-replay/privacy/#masking) for some nice graphics showing the before/after.
+If you're more of a visual person check out the [docs](https://docs.sentry.io/platforms/javascript/session-replay/privacy/#masking) for some nice graphics showing the before/after.

 Here's an example webpage captured with the default (full!) privacy configuration enabled:

 ![a web page where all text is replaced by * and images are completly removed](/images/unmasking-session-replay/full-masking.png)

 You might recognize this as a page on sentry.io.
 You might also recognize that the user is looking at a table of data.
-They have clicked into the search textbox which has opened up it's own flyout on top.
+They have clicked into the search textbox which has opened up its own flyout on top.

 # Three Approaches

 Masking everything is nice and safe, but it can be hard to debug issues when everything is a series of `*`.
 So it's useful to unmask text and images if you know it doesn't contain any user data.

 For example, our example webpage includes a list of navigation links on the left side.
-It can be helpful to see what item is selected so you can make sure it matches with the url.
-It's a basic example, but lets look at some different approaches to unmasking that sidebar.
-The React file that renders the sidebar html is on github, it's called [`components/sidebar/index.tsx`](https://github.com/getsentry/sentry/blob/75833f69cea56d4d0f7c7dbde6b8026b1110376f/static/app/components/sidebar/index.tsx#L376-L498).
+It can be helpful to see what item is selected so you can make sure it matches with the URL.
+It's a basic example, but let's look at some different approaches to unmasking that sidebar.
+The React file that renders the sidebar HMTL is on GitHub, it's called [`components/sidebar/index.tsx`](https://github.com/getsentry/sentry/blob/75833f69cea56d4d0f7c7dbde6b8026b1110376f/static/app/components/sidebar/index.tsx#L376-L498).

 Our goals are to be safe and maintainable.
 We want to be as specific as possible so nothing slips through the cracks, but also not have to revisit this or think about it every time we make a change in the future.